Tejashwini0909/PlaywrightAutomation/CI-CD-README.md

 # CI/CD Integration Guide - Playwright Automation

-This document describes the CI/CD pipeline setup for the Playwright automation project.
+This document describes the comprehensive CI/CD pipeline setup for the Playwright automation project.

 ## 🚀 Overview

-The project is integrated with GitHub Actions to provide:
+The project is integrated with both **GitHub Actions** and **Jenkins** to provide:
 - **Automated Testing**: Runs all test suites on every push and pull request
 - **Continuous Integration**: Validates code quality and test results
 - **Continuous Deployment**: Automated deployment to staging and production environments
 - **Quality Gates**: Ensures all tests pass before deployment
+- **Multi-Platform Support**: Works on both GitHub Actions and Jenkins
+- **Flexible Execution**: Support for individual test suites or full test runs

 ## 📋 Workflow Files